CHOICE POINT PSYCHOLOGY

 What Makes a Good Psychology Supervisor?

-Different supervisors bring different strengths and styles.
-Some may focus heavily on therapy work, while others may have specialist expertise in psychological assessment, ADHD, autism, trauma, neurodiversity-affirming practice, child and adolescent presentations, or report writing.
+Different supervisors bring different strengths.
+Some may focus heavily on therapy work.
+Others may have expertise in psychological assessment, ADHD, autism, trauma, neurodiversity-affirming practice, child and adolescent presentations, ethics, supervision of risk, or report writing.

-For example, a psychologist wanting greater confidence with assessments may benefit from supervision focused on psychometrics, differential diagnosis, and report writing.
+For example, a psychologist wanting greater confidence with assessment may benefit from supervision focused on psychometrics, differential diagnosis, interpretation, and report writing.
 A clinician working primarily with neurodivergent clients may prefer supervision that is neuroaffirming, strengths-based, and clinically rigorous.

 Supportive

-Creates a safe space to discuss mistakes, uncertainty, and growth areas.
+Creates space to discuss mistakes, uncertainty, and growth areas.

 Reflective